Arbee Stidham: Later live performances

 In January, 1982, Stidham performed with Willie Dixon's "Blues Rent Party" band during the Chicago Winter Jazz Fair held at the Blackstone Hotel.
 Dixon's band also included Sunnyland Slim, Homesick James, Odie Payne, and others.

 In August, 1982, Stidham performed with the Arbee Stidham Blues Band at the Petrillo Band Shell during the 4th Annual Kool Jazz Festival held in Grant Park, Chicago, Illinois.
 The band members included Henderson Smith, trumpet; Ahmad Salaheldeen, Tommy "Madman" Jones, Nat Reed, saxophones; Lacey Gibson, guitar; Lafayette Leake, piano; Camille, bass; Odie Payne, drums, many of whom were well-known Chicago musicians.
 A review of the performance said "blues shouter Arbee Stidham gave the crowd of 8,000 fans a rough, cheerfully energetic set.
 Stalking the stage with the sly, bent-kneed zeal of a Groucho Marx, Stidham sang with a similarly sly sense of humor".

 Death and burial

 Stidham died on April 26, 1988, at the University of Chicago Medical Center in Cook County, Illinois, aged 71.
 Stidham is buried at Oakridge Cemetery in Hillside, Illinois.

-The Killer Blues Headstone Project placed a headstone for Stidham at Oakridge Cemetery in 2020.
+In 2020 the Killer Blues Headstone Project placed a headstone for him there.